 An expectant mom over 35 is hit with a double dose of anxiety.
 She worries about her baby’s health and worries about the role her age will play in her baby’s health.

-Here are eight guidelines to ease your mind and to help you achieve a healthy midlife pregnancy:
+Today, most health professionals say health status, not age, is the most important factor in determining pregnancy risk.
+Here are 8 guidelines to ease your mind and to help you achieve a healthy pregnancy after age 35:

-1.CHOOSE AN OBSTETRICIAN OR MIDWIFE WHO DOESN’T VIEW MIDLIFE PREGNANCY AS A PROBLEM.
+1.CHOOSE AN OBSTETRICIAN OR MIDWIFE WHO DOESN’T VIEW OVER 35 PREGNANCY AS A PROBLEM.

 Ask if your prospective health care provider has concerns about pregnancy over 35.